AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 You can set the thermostat temperature and the state (Auto, On, Off).

-The Wemos D1 mini plus the DS1820 sensor:
+The D1 mini plus the DS1820 sensor:

 ![Display2](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/blob/master/Wemos%20D1%20Mini-1.jpg)